5 Geodata products

 5.4.2 Forest diversity

-An input grid with a cell size of 10 m covering the entire territory of Latvia.
+An input grid with a cell size of 10 m covers the entire territory of Latvia.
 It contains the following values, in order of hierarchy:

 Code